2023–24 North American winter: Late November winter storm

 A winter storm affected much of the Great Plains shortly after U.S. Thanksgiving.
 Three people were killed in fatal car crashes along Interstate 80 in Nebraska, where 14 crashes occurred and portions of the highway were shut down.
 The state of Wyoming also responded to 125 car crashes within a 48-hour period.
 Lander, Wyoming received their snowiest day since 1999 when 19 in of snow piled up.
 The second snowiest November day was realized in Topeka and Wichita.
 Interstate 135 was briefly shut down due to the snow, as was Wichita Dwight D. Eisenhower National Airport.
 Further east, the city of Chicago recorded 1.8 in of snow on November 26.
 Further east, lake effect snow fell around Lake Erie, which resulted in a fatal car crash in Pennsylvania, a 20-vehicle pileup near Cleveland and Ontario Highway 403 shutting down.
 The highest snowfall total was 42.7 in in Highmarket, New York.

+Mid December nor'easter

+A stationary front was draped over the Gulf of Mexico and Florida Keys, connected to a cold front extending from the northwestern Bahamas to the area southeast of Bermuda, around December 15.
+A surface trough was also formed in the southwestern Gulf.
+By 1205 UTC on December 16, a 1013 millibar low-pressure system had developed in the western Gulf.
+The low was forecast to deepen in the Gulf as it developed gale-force winds, eventually to a maximum of 45 knots, before moving into Florida by December 17, while a cold front connected to the low would exit the Gulf by early December 17.
+Two high-pressure systems, one a 1033 mb system over the mid-Atlantic states, and the other being the 1029 mb Bermuda High, would form a gradient with the low-pressure system, which had deepened in intensity to 1009 mb by 1805 UTC, that'd result in high, often gale-force, winds over the seas near Florida.
+The low deepened further, at 1004 mb by 0605 UTC on December 17th, and being 999 mb by 1205 UTC.
+The areas north of the system's warm front were the sites of intense convection, and thus hours of heavy rainfall, at times reaching rates of 0.75 inches per hour, resulting in flash flooding in some areas and rain accumulations of anywhere from two to four inches.

+The system had moved ashore Florida by 1805 UTC, then over Jacksonville, Florida, as a 996 mb low, with its warm front running from the low to around the southeastern Bahamas.